The Who, What, Why and When of the Transaction Processing Performance Council (TPC)

 That benchmark was certainly designed to test a wider range of features, but since nobody has yet posted any numbers, this benchmark is currently not useful as a comparison.

-Some vendors are announcing internal numbers that (dishonestly?) suggest that they have run the benchmark, but often they have just chosen the easy queries from the 99 queries available.
-They do not ever disclose how many of the 99 queries their database can run unaided.
+Some vendors are announcing internal numbers that suggest that they have run the benchmark, but often they have just chosen the easy queries from the 99 queries available.
+They rarely disclose how many of the 99 queries their database can run, unaided.

-10. How does EXASOL rank on the TPC-H benchmark?
+10. How does our analytics database rank on the TPC-H benchmark?